ycm-core/ycmd/README.md

 How ycmd works
 --------------

-ycmd has several completion engines.
-The most basic one is an identifier-based completer that collects all of the identifiers in provided file and other provided files of the same filetype (and any tags files produced by ctags).
+There are several completion engines in ycmd.
+The most basic one is an identifier-based completer that collects all of the identifiers in the file provided in the completion request, other files of the same filetype that were provided previously and any tags files produced by ctags.
 This engine is non-semantic.

 There are also several semantic engines in YCM.
 There's a libclang-based completer that provides semantic completion for C-family languages.
 There's a